 Heat the olive oil in a Dutch oven or large stew pot over medium-high heat for a minute or two, then add the onion and celery.
 Saute for 3 to 4 minutes, then add the green and red bell peppers and the baby octopus.

 Mix well, and add both types of paprika and mix again.
-Let the mixture boil fiercely until half the wine is boiled away.
+Let the mixture boil fiercely until half the wine is cooked away.

 Add the chopped sage and rosemary, then the fish stock. stir and bring to a boil.
 Turn the heat down to a simmer and let this cook for 35 to 40 minutes.